tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/misc.md

 ## par

 This utility is provided to support running multiple tasks in parallel.
-Call to `par` returns when all the submitted task completes.
+A call to `par` returns when all the submitted tasks complete.

-Following example demonstrate a use case of sending commands in parallel to multiple HCD's.
+The following example demonstrates sending commands in parallel to multiple HCD's.

 Kotlin
 : @@snip [Misc.kts](../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/MiscExample.kts) { #par }